 Ways you can help during a snow operation:

 - Park legally and follow alternate side parking rules.
 We do a better job clearing to the curb when parking rules are followed.
 Parking farther away from driveways, alleys and intersections allows our equipment to get closer to the curbs.

-- Shovel your sidewalk within 24 hours after the snow falls.
+- Shovel your sidewalk within 24 hours after the snow has stopped falling.

 - Clear your hydrant of snow and ice and assist neighbors who are elderly or disabled.

-- Clear snow and ice around your garbage and recycling carts.
+- Clear snow and ice around and on top of your garbage and recycling carts.

 - Adjust your driving for conditions by slowing down and providing more space for braking.

 - Give our trucks space and stay back from the trucks salting or brining streets to ensure the product hits the streets instead of your car.